aajungroth/mvp/PRESS_RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  Automated Memes

-## Sub-Heading ##
+## Automated Memes ##

-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-  The future of automated internet culture.
+## The future of automated internet culture. ##

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
-  Randomly generated memes based on user input.
+  > Randomly generated memes based on user input.
 Instead of having to make memes manually we can automate the work.
 Users will provide the bases for the memes and the bot will assemble it.
 Users can instanlly have new memes avaible to them.

 ## Problem ##
-  > Describe the problem your product solves.
-  Memes are hard to come up with and they have a short life span.
+  > Memes are hard to come up with and they have a short life span.
 Rather than having to generate the memes yourself just use RandomPostBot8000.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
-  RandomPostBot8000 takes text and image urls from users on the internet and configures them into memes.
+  > RandomPostBot8000 takes text and image urls from users on the internet and configures them into memes.
 ## Quote from You ##
-  > A quote from a spokesperson in your company.
-  "They're just random memes."
+  > "They're just random memes."
 ## How to Get Started ##
-  > Describe how easy it is to get started.
-  'Just input text and an image url.
-Then press the generate meme button.'
+  > Just input text and an image url.
+Then press the generate meme button.
 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  'Whenever I get bored with memes on the internet I turn RandomPostBot8000.'
+  > 'Whenever I get bored with memes on the internet I turn RandomPostBot8000.'
 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
-  The link to RandomPostBot800 will provided once deployment starts.
+  > The link to RandomPostBot800 will provided once deployment starts.
 Until then check aajungorth/mvp on GitHub for updates.